 Use Low Power Mode

-iPhone’s low power mode helps users in saving battery life by reducing or turning off certain features.
+iPhone’s low power mode helps users save battery life by reducing or turning off certain features.
 In the long term using less battery also helps in increasing battery lifespan, so it is a win-win for the user.

-When the Low Power Mode is enabled iPhone temporarily disables battery consuming features like email fetching, background refresh for apps, 5G, iCloud Photos sync, Automatic Downloads, certain visual effects and reduces performances and processing power of the device.
+When the Low Power Mode is enabled iPhone temporarily disables battery-consuming features like email fetching, background refresh for apps, 5G, iCloud Photos sync, Automatic Downloads, and certain visual effects, and reduces the performance and processing power of the device.
 Low Power Mode also reduces screen refresh rates from 60Hz or 120Hz on iPhone 13 Pro to 30Hz.

 Keep brightness low

-One of the most obvious ways to increasing iPhone’s battery life and thus reducing battery ageing is keeping the brightness at a lower position.
-Higher screen brightness consumes more battery, so keeping it at or below 50% can have significant impact on your device’s battery performance.
+One of the most obvious ways to increase the iPhone’s battery life and thus reduce battery aging is keeping the brightness at a lower position.
+Higher screen brightness consumes more battery, so keeping it at or below 50% can have a significant impact on your device’s battery performance.

 Reduce Auto-Lock or Screen Timeout setting

 iPhone’s screen timeout settings can have a big impact on its battery performance.
-It is a good idea to keep your iPhone’s auto-lock settings at the minimum 30 seconds mark, so your iPhone locks automatically when not in use.
+It is a good idea to keep your iPhone’s auto-lock settings at the minimum 30-second mark, so your iPhone locks automatically when not in use.

 You can change Auto-Lock settings by going to Settings -> Display & Brightness -> Auto-Lock.
 From there choose 30 seconds.